 The bath houses are to be kept in a clean condition, and don't just waist-wash.
-YOU MUST HAVE A BATH at least once each week, and must sign the bath-book if one is kept by the N.C.O. ic Hut.
-BOUNDS.
+YOU MUST HAVE A BATH at least once each week, and must sign the bath-book if one is cent by the N.C.O. is Hut.

+BOUNDS

 Make yourself acquainted with the names of places which have been put out of bounds.
 You must not go beyond the bounds, as laid down, unless you are in possession of Form 295

-GATTER TOO MAY
+CARELESS TALK.

-Don't talk about the Service to stranger or in the hearing of strangers.
+Don't talk about the Service to strangers or in the hearing of strangers.

-Don't be drawn into an argument on wha seems to be a most innocent matter.
-Re member the enemy has cleared people working
+Don't be drawn into an argument on what seems to be a most innocent matter.
+Remember the green's has cleave neonly workers.

-A very effective method of finding out what has happened at a certain place which has been raided, is for some simple-looking chap, who at first glazen cany look like the village who at first glazen cany look like the village close-"I hear that Socandon had a terrible subming last night.
-All the hangars were hit and half the ground staff killed."
-You know this is not true and in your mind call him a beginning that the properties of the control of the look of the control of the control of the control one, YOU have supplied him with the
+A way effective method of finding out what has happened at a certain place which has been tailed, is for some simple locking thap, been tailed, is for some simple locking thap, the same of the same

-"dope".
-Quite easy, isn't it?

-GIVE THESE PEOPLE A WIDE
+GIVE THESE PEOPLE A WIDE BERTH.

-BERTH.
 Guard your tongue.
-Never tel
+Never tell

-what you know.